suits-rpg/rules/lib/rules/combat.md

 * the two cards are sequential in rank (a 4 and a 5, an King (4) and a 3, etc.
 * the highest card drawn is still a successful attack.

+Note even if a _multiple_ attack is not successful you can still get in a successful _single_ attack with your highest card.
+The disadvantage of a multiple attack is that you _never_ get to add your cards' value together. you _can_ multiple attack two enemies if they are in front of you.

+If you are outnumbered, you are forced to use your secondary weapon in defense, and cannot multiple attack.

 ## Multiple Shots

 Guns with autofire (assault rifles, machine guns, most modern pistols) attack multiply by design.